rome/tools/website/src/pages/cli.md

 - **`    --config-path`**=_`PATH`_ &mdash;
   Set the filesystem path to the directory of the rome.json configuration file
 - **`    --max-diagnostics`**=_`NUMBER`_ &mdash;
-  Cap the amount of diagnostics displayed.
+  Cap the amount of diagnostics displayed (default: 20)

-  [default: 20]
 - **`    --skip-errors`** &mdash;
   Skip over files containing syntax errors instead of emitting an error diagnostic.
 - **`    --no-errors-on-unmatched`** &mdash;
   Silence errors that would be emitted in case no files were processed during the execution of the command.
-- **`    --error-on-warnings`** &mdash;
-  Tell Rome to exit with an error code if some diagnostics emit warnings.
 - **`    --json`** &mdash;
   Reports information using the JSON format